200Tigersbloxed/NeosXS/README.md

 ### Installing

-Step 1) Download `NeosXS_Headless.zip` from the Releases Page
+Step 1) Download `NeosXS_Headless.exe` from the Releases Page

-Step 2) Extract the Zip file Somewhere.
-(Inside a Directory would be optimal)
+Step 2) Move the exe file anywhere (A directory is not required, you can drop it on your desktop if you want to)

 Step 3) Run NeosXS_Headless.exe